shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 ---

-## Part 5 — What "Activated" Actually Changes
+## Part 5 - What "Activated" Actually Changes

 It helps to understand precisely what activation does, so it stops feeling like a magic incantation.

 Recall from P2: when you type `python` or `pip`, the terminal finds and runs a specific program with that name.
 Normally, it finds your *global* Python and *global* pip.

-**Activation temporarily changes which `python` and `pip` your terminal points to** — redirecting them to the private copies inside your `venv` folder instead of the global ones.
+**Activation temporarily changes which `python` and `pip` your terminal points to**, redirecting them to the private copies inside your `venv` folder instead of the global ones.

 ```
 BEFORE activation:                AFTER activation (venv) $: